-- Academic support including information about test-taking strategies, study skill development, exam preparation, etc. - Tutoring information including how to schedule tutoring and making the most of tutoring sessions. - Space for studying and access to computers. - Accessing community resources such as personal counseling, etc. - Career preparation resources such as interviewing skills and resume preparation. - Requests for disability services and accommodation may be arranged.
+- Academic support -including information about test-taking strategies, study skill development, exam preparation, etc. - Tutoring information- including how to schedule tutoring and making the most of tutoring sessions. - Space for studying and access to computers. - Accessing community resources such as personal counseling, etc. - Mental health services via the online counseling platform, BetterMynds - Career preparation resources such as interviewing skills and resume preparation. - Requests for disability services and accommodation may be arranged. - Support for students who speak English as a second language.